 - Every Good Endeavor: Connecting Your Work to God’s Work by Tim Keller– One that will have the widest reading from a most trusted source.

 - Kingdom Calling: Vocational Stewardship for the Common Good by Amy Sherman–Excellent in every way, and a very practical book by a wise and good friend.

 - Laborem Exercens: On Human Work by Pope John Paul II–Remarkably rich in theology, scripture, philosophy, and scope.
 Impossible to read without being challenged in someway, and inspired.
 See also Rerum Novarum: On New Things by Pope Leo XIII.
 Google to find both of these.

-- Work Matters: Connecting Sunday Worship to Monday Work by Tom Nelson–Written from a pastor’s perspective, it’s very accessible and solid, with a simple treatment of work viewed through the lens of Creation-Fall-Redemption-Consummation.
+- Work Matters: Connecting Sunday Worship to Monday Work by Tom Nelson–Written from a pastor’s perspective, it’s very accessible and solid, with a solid treatment of work viewed through the lens of Creation-Fall-Redemption-Consummation.

 - Work: A Kingdom Perspective on Labor by Ben Witherington–Another excellent, if not a touch more professorial, treatment of work, with a good view towards the cultural mandate.

-- Callings: Twenty Centuries of Christian Wisdom on Work, ed. by William Placher–The concept of vocation is enjoying new attention in the 21st centuries, but there is two millennia of Christian thought behind it, some of which is compiled here.
+- Callings: Twenty Centuries of Christian Wisdom on Work, ed. by William Placher–The concept of vocation is enjoying new attention in the 21st century, but there is two millennia of Christian thought behind it, most of which is compiled here.

 - Vocation: Discerning Our Callings In Life by Douglas Schurrman–A touch academic, but still helpful, especially considering one’s own vocation.